 - Tomato chunks

 - Veggie add-ins – Saute some diced zucchini, cauliflower, corn, or broccoli along with the other fajita veggies.

-- Portobello mushrooms – Swap the cremini mushrooms for sliced portobello’s to give the vegan fajitas a meatier texture.
+- Portobello mushrooms – Swap the cremini mushrooms for sliced portobello’s to give the vegetarian fajitas a meatier texture.

 - Bell peppers – Feel free to use any type of bell pepper you love or already have at home.